iRon7/HiddenString/README.md

 # HiddenString Class
 Hides sensitive information from other identities including the console and log files.

-# HiddenString Class
-Hides sensitive information from other identities including the console and log files.

 ### Password scripting dilemma
 You have been asked to build a script that securely handles confidential information (e.g. a password) supplied by a process or a system (e.g. a System Management system) and required by another process or system (e.g. a website).
 The catch in this request is often if either the input system provides the information in plain text or output system to output to expects the information in plain text format, you will never succeed.
 In fact, the information should already be secured prior it enters the script and should never be revealed but passed on to the system at the other end.
 In other words, the script actually shouldn’t do anything with the confidential information and actually should be left out this debacle.
 Avoid using the (optional) plain text password parameter for the [`Set-ScheduledTask`](https://docs.microsoft.com/powershell/module/scheduledtasks/set-scheduledtask) and instead allow the account that runs the script to create ScheduledTasks.